vylsaz/bqn-kernel/README.md

 ```
 cargo run
 ```
-Then copy the `./bqn/` folder to one of the folders listed [here](https://jupyter-client.readthedocs.io/en/latest/kernels.html#kernel-specs).
+Finally, copy the `./bqn/` folder to one of the folders listed [here](https://jupyter-client.readthedocs.io/en/latest/kernels.html#kernel-specs).

 (`kernel.js`, `bqn.css` and `BQN386.ttf` only work for jupyter classic, so jupyter lab users can delete them.)

 ## quirks

+### kernel
+The kernel cannot be interrupted.

 ### system values
+- `•Exit` doesn't work.
 - `•Out`, `•Show` and `•GetLine` work.
 - `•platform.environment` will report `"jupyter"`.
 - `•jupyter`: